Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/README.md

-# Twin Cities Aid Distribution Locations
+# Twin Cities Mutual Aid Map
 A webapp to coordinate aid and care in the Twin Cities. https://twin-cities-mutual-aid.org/

 ## About the project